bahrus/be-switched/README.md

 Here, the search for matching names is done within a containing form, and if no form is found, within the root node.
 [TODO]:  include elements linked to the form via the form attribute.

 However, if that is not sufficient, we can specify a "scoping" perimeter via a "closest" query.
-Symbolically, we use the "^" symbol to indicate this:
+Symbolically, we use the "^{...}" pattern to indicate this:

 ### "Closest" Scoping